tsgonest vs NestJS CLI

 How tsgonest compares to the standard NestJS CLI and its ecosystem of runtime libraries.

-This page compares tsgonest with the standard NestJS development setup: @nestjs/cli for building, class-validator + class-transformer for validation, and @nestjs/swagger for OpenAPI documentation.
+A typical NestJS project uses @nestjs/cli for building, class-validator + class-transformer for validation, and @nestjs/swagger for OpenAPI.
+Here's how tsgonest replaces each piece.

 At a glance